 This report describes a licence application assessment site visit to assess the suitability of the establishment to hold a HTA licence.
-The suitability of the proposed DI and Licence Holder were assessed.
-The inspection included a review of the establishment's procedures for conducting activities under the licence, meetings with staff and a visual inspection of the areas where it is planned that samples will be stored under the licence.
+The suitability of the proposed DI and the proposed Corporate Licence Holder contact (CLHc) were also assessed.
+The proposed DI is the Managing Director for the establishment and the proposed CLHc is the company Director and sole owner.
+The inspection included a review of the establishment's procedures for conducting activities under the licence, a visual inspection of the areas where samples will be stored under the licence, and an interview with the proposed DI.